alunmorris/CH32V003-tiny-in-line-dev-board/README.md

 ; or genericCH32V003A4M6 or whatever, see platform link board = genericch32v003j4m6_

 Even though the code compiled there was still an error shown under PROBLEMS (cannot open source file "funconfig.h") but that turned out to be a supurious Intellisense thing.
-The latest ch32v003fun fixes this.
+The latest ch32v003fun download fixes this.